brend/neural-network-study/README.md

 # Neural Network Study

 An implementation of a toy [neural network](https://en.wikipedia.org/wiki/Neural_network_(machine_learning)) from scratch.
-The idea is to learn about the workings of neural networks and the underlying math, but also to produce something useful.
+The idea is to learn about the workings of neural networks and the underlying math, but also to produce something useful and, most of all, fun.

 This project follows a series on neural networks on [The Coding Train](https://youtu.be/ntKn5TPHHAk?si=0DsBd9O9Rp-bqC-H).